dotpointer/dptools/README.md

 ### phpdircheck

-PHP lint check a directory recursively.
+PHP lint check a directory recursively and stop if any errors occour.
 Made in PHP.

 ### phpshorttagreplace